The Stillborn Lover: Production history

 In advance of the play's premiere, some scenes from it were acted as part of the 1992 documentary film Timothy Findley: Anatomy of a Writer.

 The play had its theatrical premiere at London, Ontario's Grand Theatre in March 1993, before moving to Ottawa at the end of April for staging at the National Arts Centre.
 The original cast included William Hutt as Harry Raymond, Donald Davis as Michael Riordan, Martha Henry as Marianne Raymond, Patricia Collins as Juliet Riordan, Kate Trotter as Diana Marsden, Hardee T. Lineham as Daniel Jackman and Michael McManus as Greg Mahavolitch.

 The play had its Toronto premiere at Theatre Passe Muraille in 1995 under the direction of Baņuta Rubess.
-The Passe Muraille cast included David Fox as Harry Raymond, Marion Gilsenan as Marion Raymond, Guy Bannerman as Michael Riordan, Kate Lynch as Juliet Riordan, Sarah Orenstein as Diana Marsden, Michael Hanrahan as Daniel Jackman and Adrian Hough as Greg Mahavolitch.
+The Passe Muraille cast included David Fox as Harry Raymond, Marion Gilsenan as Marianne Raymond, Guy Bannerman as Michael Riordan, Kate Lynch as Juliet Riordan, Sarah Orenstein as Diana Marsden, Michael Hanrahan as Daniel Jackman and Adrian Hough as Greg Mahavolitch.
 Following this production, the play was one of the winners of the Floyd S. Chalmers Canadian Play Award in 1996.

 At the Stratford Festival in 1995, Hutt, Henry and Collins reprised their roles from the original Grand Theatre/NAC production, while James Blendick performed the role of Michael Riordan, Martha Burns played Diana Marsden, Peter Donaldson played Daniel Jackman and Paul Haddad played Greg Mahavolitch.

 The play received its first American production at the Berkshire Theatre Festival in 2003, with its cast including Richard Chamberlain as Harry Raymond, Keir Dullea as Michael Riordan, Lois Nettleton as Marianne Raymond, Jessica Walter as Juliet Riordan, and Jennifer Van Dyck as Diana Marsden.